The 49ers aren't looking beyond this Sunday's matchup and neither are their opponents.

 And no, they're not 'shotgun' and 'spread.'

-“This week especially, I think the biggest thing that we can look for as an offense is to have consistency and execution," center Eric Heitmann said.
+"This week especially, I think the biggest thing that we can look for as an offense is to have consistency and execution," center Eric Heitmann said.
 "Every play that we run has to be effective for us on first and second down."

 In a three-touchdown, second half performance last week, the 49ers offense established they are never out of any game no matter the point differential.
 But the unit looks to create explosive plays earlier in the game.

 "Last week showed us that we need to be explosive all of the time," wide receiver Josh Morgan said.
 "We need to do it all of the time.
 We need to come out and attack people all of the time, no matter what formation."

 Taking that thought into everything they do this week, the 49ers are attacking their preparation for Jacksonville with the utmost seriousness.
 For the second week in a row, the offense will face a hybrid defense that presents multiple challenges.

-“They are similar to a couple of the teams that we’ve played in the sense that they have 3-4 personnel going in and out of running the 3-4 and then 4 down," quarterback Alex Smith said.
+"They are similar to a couple of the teams that we've played in the sense that they have 3-4 personnel going in and out of running the 3-4 and then 4 down," quarterback Alex Smith said.
 "Then you're going to get different looks up front, so you definitely have to be sharp with the protection and the run game and where we're going."

 Smith's not concerned with Jacksonville's league-low 10 sacks, insisting the numbers will not change his preparation.